The Unicorn Tapestries: Construction

-Other sources give slightly different titles and different sequences.
-The factors that affect this are primarily threefold.
-Firstly the nature of the tapestries themselves, which exhibit differences of manufacture and size, suggesting that the first and last may be independent works or form a different series.
-Secondly the nature of the classic stag hunt, usually cited to Livre de la Chasse by Gaston III, Count of Foix.
-Thirdly the established story of the unicorn hunt, where the unicorn is made docile by a virgin, and then captured, wounded or killed.
-In addition the symbolism of the story needs to be taken into account.

 Provenance

 The tapestries were owned by the La Rochefoucauld family of France for several centuries, with first mention of them showing up in the family's 1728 inventory.
 At that time five of the tapestries were hanging in a bedroom in the family's Château de Verteuil, Charente and two were stored in a hall adjacent to the chapel.
 The tapestries were highly believed woven for François, the son of Jean II de La Rochefoucauld and Marguerite de Barbezieux.
-And there was a possible connection between the letters A and E and the La Rochefoucauld, which are interpreted as the first and last of Antoine's name, who was the son of François, and his wife, Antoinette of Amboise.
+There is a possible connection between the letters A and E and the La Rochefoucauld, which are interpreted as the first and last of Antoine's name, who was the son of François, and his wife, Antoinette of Amboise.
 During the French Revolution the tapestries were looted from the château and reportedly were used to cover potatoes – a period during which they apparently sustained damage.
 By the end of the 1880s they were again in the possession of the family.
 A visitor to the château described them as quaint 15th century wall hangings, yet showing "incomparable freshness and grace".
 The same visitor records the set as consisting of seven pieces, though one was by that time in fragments and being used as bed curtains.

 John D. Rockefeller Jr. bought them in 1922 for about one million US dollars.
 Six of the tapestries hung in Rockefeller's house until The Cloisters was built when he donated them to the Metropolitan Museum of Art in 1938 and at the same time secured for the collection the two fragments the La Rochefauld family had retained.
 The set now hangs in The Cloisters which houses the museum's medieval collection.